 8.2.5 Requirements for PUSCH with TTI bundling and enhanced HARQ pattern

-The performance requirement of PUSCH configured with TTI bundling and enhanced HARQ pattern, as specified in 36.213 [11] clause 8 and 8.0, is determined by residual block error probability (BLER) after HARQ retransmission.
+The performance requirement of PUSCH configured with TTI bundling and enhanced HARQ pattern, as specified in MFA TS 36.213 [11] clause 8 and 8.0, is determined by residual block error probability (BLER) after HARQ retransmission.
 The performance is measured by the required SNR at residual BLER of 2% for the FRCs listed in Annex A.11.
 The residual BLER is defined as follows:

 where: